SnootierMoon/re-fsm-tool/README.md

  - Viz.js looks nice, but has a low state limit
  - Dagre/D3 looks a little worse, but has an incredibly high state limit

+The new plan is to use Dagre with a custom interactive renderer